JupiterSwears/JupiterSwearsBlog/content/blog/20220221 Serendipity/index.md

 # Serendipity Surface Area

-This Blog is rooted in the conviction that furtune finds the people with a large Surface Area for Serendipity.
+This Blog is rooted in the conviction that fortune finds the people with a large Surface Area for Serendipity.
 That's why this Blog covers a plethora of topics that interest me and therefor might interest others.
 And those others might find me, comment on or improve this content, inspiring others, moving into a virtuous circle.

+Getting found, however, isn't a trivial task.
+You will need to seduce the ranking algorithms of Google.
+That's why this blog is also an SEO experiment.
+Because the Surface Area of Serendipity these days is a function of the visibility on the Web and therefor dependent on search engine rankings.

-Bear with me, though, this is only the beginning.
+So bear with me, this is only the beginning.
+It will take routine and discipline to build up and maintain this collection of ideas and content.